turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

 ## So where do the TRTL's come from?

 They come from all the generous people in the community.
 There is a pool of TRTL, the pool is filled up by anyone that wants to contribute.
 You could be a contributor!
 It is anonymous and 100% philanthropic.

-The only way it stops being anonymous is if you post in chat and disclose your donation.  `ha, just sent 350k TRTL to the RainBorg, megatip time yo!`
+The only way it stops being anonymous is if you post in chat and disclose your donation.  `ha, I just sent 350k TRTL to the RainBorg, megatip time yo!`

-# Give me details!
+## Give me details!

 Right, to get started, simply register your wallet with [trtlbot++](Using-trtlbot-plus-plus#registering-your-wallet).

-Go to `#wallets` and type
+Go to the `#wallets` channel in Discord and type

 `.registerwallet <walletaddress>`